collinkavaner/devfinder/README.md

+# devfinder
-# Created with React and Styled Components
+Created with React and Styled Components
-# devfinder - frontend mentor project
+A frontend mentor project